e-j-w/AngDist/README.md

 ## Description

 Calculates the directional distribution for gamma radiation emitted from an axially symmetric oriented source.
-In part based on code written for the `g77` compiler by K. Starosta to calculate gamma-gamma angular correlations.
+Based on code written for the `g77` compiler by K. Starosta to calculate gamma-gamma angular correlations.

 ## Build instructions